Knowledge Hub: For Movement Partners

 Rapid Response Grants

-Resist offers $1,000 Rapid Response grants to better meet the needs of frontline groups and organizations.
-This grant is decided on by Resist staff and generally has a one week turn around.
+Resist offers $2,000 at-minimum Rapid Response grants to better meet the needs of frontline groups and organizations.
+This grant is decided on by Resist staff and decisions are generally announced within 14 business days.

 Peace Development Fund: De Colores Rapid Response Fund